 Course Surveys through CES:

-- An instructor delivering a course is encouraged to use (but is not required to use) the EK Course Surveys system.
+- An instructor delivering a course is encouraged to use (but is not required to use) the CES system.

 - These surveys contain ten Standard Campus Survey (PDF) questions.
 In addition, an instructor may optionally add “custom” questions.

 - Gathered surveys are considered the property of the course instructor (and can’t be accessed by campus administration without permission).

 - A course instructor (i.e. the instructor of record) may access course surveys only after the final grades for courses are posted (2 weeks after survey closes).

 - Raw survey data (aggregate data) at the school and department levels can be accessed by campus administrators for use in program review and/or accreditation.

 How to Request Course Surveys

-Students will be prompted to complete surveys when they log in to Moodle and can also use the EK Block on the Dashboard to submit surveys (by scrolling down to the bottom).
+Students will be prompted to complete surveys when they log in to Moodle and can also use the CES Block on the Dashboard to submit surveys (by scrolling down to the bottom).
 In addition, links to complete course surveys will be sent to students through reminder emails.

 Course Survey requests in BearPAWS